Bad Teacher (2011): Is the Cameron Diaz Movie Inspired by a True Story?

 On its release, ‘Bad Teacher’ (2011) made waves as a raunchy comedy with a lovable antagonist at the helm.
-Directed by Jake Kasdan (of ‘Jumanji: Welcome to the Jungle’ fame), the movie released in 2011 to raving public opinion and overflowing box office collections; so much so that the movie spawned a television adaptation, albeit a short-lived one, on CBS.
+Directed by Jake Kasdan (of ‘Jumanji: Welcome to the Jungle’ fame), the movie was released in 2011 to raving public opinion and overflowing box office collections—so much so that it spawned a television adaptation, albeit a short-lived one, on CBS.

 Set in John Adams Middle School, ‘Bad Teacher’ narrates the escapades of pot-smoking, money-grabbing, promiscuous teacher, Elizabeth Halsey.
 Elizabeth is provocative, self-assured, and cuts through the noise with her no-nonsense candor.
 She views teaching as a means to her financial ends, nothing more, nothing less; her disdain for her profession is more than apparent in her teaching methods and techniques (or lack thereof).

-Her personal and professional rival at John Adams is the buoyant Amy Squirrel, whose perennially jaunty personality is nauseating to Elizabeth.
-The two middle school teachers vie for the affections of loaded substitute instructor, Scott, and for the accolade that comes with achieving the highest test scores in the state.
+Her personal and professional rival at John Adams is the buoyant Amy Squirrel, whose perennially jaunty personality nauseates Elizabeth.
+The two middle school teachers vie for the affection of loaded substitute instructor Scott and for the accolade that comes with achieving the highest test scores in the state.
 The film stars Cameron Diaz as the titular bad teacher, along with Lucy Punch, Justin Timberlake, Jason Segel, and John Michael Higgins.

-Is Bad Teacher Based on a True Story?
+Bad Teacher is Based on an Original Screenplay

 No, ‘Bad Teacher’ is not based on a true story.
 The movie is based on a screenplay concocted by writers Lee Eisenberg and Gene Stupnitsky, both familiar fixtures in the world of comedy.
 Initially a speculative screenplay, ‘Bad Teacher’ found its way onto Kasdan’s desk, who all but pounced on it.
 Both Eisenberg and Stupnitsky are prominent ‘The Office’ alums, having written for season 2 through season 6 of the critically acclaimed and commercially successful mockumentary sitcom.
 Recently, the duo was in the limelight for writing and producing the coming-of-age flick ‘Good Boys’.